cparo/sparsestream/README.md

 Takes a file (or "-", to indicate stdin) as input and prints statistics on the degree to which the input is "sparse" as would be encoded by the `sparseencode` utility.

-### deltacheck
-Prints statistics on the degree of difference between two files